Connect with us

 Lamu Port will be ten times bigger than its Mombasa counterpart.
 PHOTO | FILE

-Construction of the Lamu Port in the northern coast of Kenya has proceeded at a snail’s pace, and there is little to show for a project that was launched with much fanfare in March 2012.
+Construction of the Lamu Port on the northern coast of Kenya has proceeded at a snail’s pace, with little to show for a project launched with much fanfare in March 2012.

 According to the Lamu Port-South Sudan-Ethiopia-Transport (Lapsset) Corridor Development Authority director general Sylvester Kasuku, dredging works that began in October last year are well underway, and the contractor, China Communication Construction Company, has already completed more than 20 per cent of the works.

-“China Communication Construction Company is expected to complete construction of the (first) three berths by the year 2020 at a cost of Sh48 billion,” Mr Kasuku said in a press briefing.
+“China Communication Construction Company is expected to complete construction of the (first) three berths by the year 2020 for Sh48 billion,” Mr Kasuku said in a press briefing.

 “[The project] is going to unlock latent economic potential covering about 70 per cent of Kenya’s land space located in the larger northern parts of Kenya.”